 Between 2018 and 2028, the career is expected to grow -7% and produce -276,700 job opportunities across the U.S.

 There are certain skills that many administrator secretaries have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed decisionmaking skills, interpersonal skills and writing skills.
+We discovered that a lot of resumes listed interpersonal skills, organizational skills and writing skills.

 You may find that experience in other jobs will help you become an administrator secretary.
 In fact, many administrator secretary jobs require experience in a role such as administrative assistant.
-Meanwhile, many administrator secretaries also have previous career experience in roles such as secretary or office manager.
+Meanwhile, many administrator secretaries also have previous career experience in roles such as secretary or customer service representative.